Santos steps down from House panels amid ethics issues

 Associated Press

-WASHINGTON (AP) — Republican Rep. George Santos of New York told GOP colleagues Tuesday he is temporarily stepping down from his two congressional committees, a move that comes amid a host of ethics issues and a day after he met with House Speaker Kevin McCarthy.
+WASHINGTON (AP) — Republican Rep. George Santos of New York announced Tuesday he is temporarily stepping down from his two congressional committees, a move that comes amid a host of ethics issues and a day after he met with House Speaker Kevin McCarthy.

 Santos has faced numerous calls for his resignation and is facing multiple investigations by prosecutors over his personal and campaign finances and lies about his resume and family background.

+In a prepared statement, Santos said he wanted to focus on serving his constituents “without distraction.”

+“I want to personally thank Speaker McCarthy for meeting with me to discuss the matter and allowing me to take time to properly clear my name before returning to my committees,” Santos said.
+“To my constituents, I remain committed to serving the district, and delivering results for both New York’s Third Congressional District and for the American people.”

-Rep. Tom Cole, R-Olka., said the decision was well-received from the GOP conference, saying “I think it was the appropriate thing to do and I was proud of him for getting up and doing this.”
+Before issuing the statement, Santos addressed Republican lawmakers in a weekly closed-door meeting they have when in Washington.
+Rep. Tom Cole, R-Okla., said the decision was well-received from the GOP conference.
+“I think it was the appropriate thing to do and I was proud of him for getting up and doing this,” Cole said.

 “You’ll see,” McCarthy told reporters at the Capitol.

-Santos, meanwhile, said he would issue a statement later in the day.
-Asked whether he was considering resigning, Santos replied, “No, I am not.”

-The questions surrounding Santos go beyond his misrepresentations to voters, but also whether his congressional campaign followed the law in its reporting to the Federal Election Commission.
+The questions surrounding Santos go beyond his misrepresentations to voters to include whether his congressional campaign followed the law in its reporting to the Federal Election Commission.
 There have been lingering questions about irregularities in his campaign committee’s financial reports and the source of Santos’ wealth.

 If Santos’ campaign is found to have knowingly and willfully made any “materially false, fictitious, or fraudulent statement or representation” on its paperwork, it could potentially face criminal charges, the FEC said in a letter to the campaign last week.

 Republicans described the decision by Santos to temporarily step down from the two House panels as voluntary.
-Rep. Roger Williams, the chairman of the House Committee on Small Business, said he was surprised.
+Rep. Roger Williams of Texas, the chairman of the House Committee on Small Business, said he was surprised.

 “The bottom line is that he’s chosen to be off committees until his situation gets handled at a level that he’s comfortable with,” Williams said.

-Democrats have been highly critical of Santos as well as McCarthy for his efforts to oust three Democratic lawmakers from committee assignments while at the same time appointing Santos, who has lied so thoroughly to his constituents about his background.
+Democrats have been highly critical of Santos as well as McCarthy for his efforts to oust three Democratic lawmakers from committees, while at the same time backing committee assignments for Santos, who has lied so thoroughly to his constituents about his background.

 “The hypocrisy just grabs you by the throat,” said Rep. Adam Schiff, D-Calif.
 “This is a Republican speaker who is seating a human fraud, George Santos, on committees, a serial fabricator about every part of his existence.”